 Breastfeeding Support Groups

 Breastfeeding support groups are great places to make new friends and share the ups and downs of looking after a new baby.
-Breastfeeding groups are supported by Starting Well staff and a Bosom Buddy Peer Supporter.
+Breastfeeding groups are supported by Koala Bosom Buddy Volunteers.

 All of our support groups are held at Children’s Centres.
 No Health Visitor referral is required, but please call your local children’s centre to book your place.
 Siblings are also welcome at the group.